 Another asset to online learning is improved time management.
 Online learners, particularly those enrolled in asynchronous learning, will need to effectively manage their time to accommodate classes and any other obligations.

 While this can be a challenge at first, those that become accustomed to online programs may be able to better manage their time and priorities.

-Likewise, because online programs require independence, students need to remain organized to keep track of lectures, assignments and exams.
-This motivates students to perfect their organizational skills in order to succeed.
+Likewise, because online programs require independence, students need to remain organized to keep track of lectures, assignments, and exams.
+This motivates students to perfect their organizational skills to succeed.

 Many of the stigmas and downfalls of online degree programs are no more – with modern technological advancements and culture changes, an online degree is just as viable as a traditional one.